Ana Ortiz: 2010–present: Devious Maids and later

-After Ugly Betty ended in 2010, Ortiz was cast as lead character in the ABC drama pilot True Blue about San Francisco homicide detectives reunited to solve the murder of one of their own.
+After Ugly Betty ended in 2010, Ortiz was cast as the lead character in the ABC drama pilot True Blue about San Francisco homicide detectives reunited to solve the murder of one of their own.
 The pilot was not picked up to series.
 The following year she appeared in the comedy film Big Mommas: Like Father, Like Son, and starred in another pilot, called Outnumbered for Fox, her second pilot not picked up to series.
 She later had a recurring role on the HBO comedy series Hung.
 Ortiz also starred in the independent films Sleeping with the Fishes, and Such Good People.

 In 2012, Ortiz was cast as a lead character on the ABC comedy drama pilot Devious Maids.
 While ABC chose not to pick it up to series, Lifetime picked up the pilot with a thirteen-episode order.
 The series premiered June 23, 2013, on Lifetime with positive reviews from critics.
 In the show, she plays the lead role of Marisol Duarte (the alias of Professor Marisol Suarez).
 Also in 2013, Ortiz was special guest star in the ABC primetime soap opera, Revenge, as Bizzy Preston.
 In 2014, Ortiz guest-starred in episodes of two ABC shows: How to Get Away with Murder and Black-ish.

 In 2014 Ortiz was cast in the gay-drama film Love is All You Need?
 (2016), based on the 2011 short film with the same name.
-She did voice over work in the 2018 film Ralph Breaks the Internet.

 Devious Maids was canceled after four seasons, in 2016.
 The following year, Ortiz starred in her third unsold pilot, a comedy called Charlie Foxtrot.
+She did voice over work in the 2018 film Ralph Breaks the Internet.

-Since 2019, Ortiz appears in the main cast of the comedy drama Whiskey Cavalier, playing FBI profiler Susan Sampson.
+In 2019, Ortiz appeared in the main cast of the comedy drama Whiskey Cavalier, playing FBI profiler Susan Sampson.

 In 2020, Ortiz starred in the acclaimed Hulu series Love, Victor as Isabel Salazar, mother of the title character Victor Salazar.
 Her role is acclaimed by critics.

 Personal life

-Ortiz married musician Noah Lebenzon on June 7, 2007 in Rincón, Puerto Rico.
+Ortiz married musician Noah Lebenzon on June 7, 2007, in Rincón, Puerto Rico.
 Their daughter Paloma was born June 25, 2009.
 Their second child, son Rafael, was born on September 24, 2011.

 Ortiz is active in raising awareness against domestic abuse, citing her own experiences when she was in her 20s and involved in a romantic relationship that turned physically abusive.
 In an article for USA Today, Ortiz notes that the final scene from the Ugly Betty episode "How Betty Got Her Grieve Back", in which Hilda sat on her bed staring at the bathroom after realizing that Santos had died, was drawn from that experience: "I used some of that subconsciously ...
 It's something that is always with me".